Kym Richardson: State politics and later life

 Richardson was preselected to contest the state seat of Mawson at the 2010 election, but he stepped down amid revelations that he faced the criminal charge of impersonating a police officer.
-On 14 January 2010 a pre trial hearing into the matter was heard in the Adelaide Magistrates Court.
+On 14 January 2010, a pre trial hearing into the matter was heard in the Adelaide Magistrates Court.
 It was revealed in the pre-trial hearing that the allegation was related to an attempt to dissuade a witness from testifying in an assault case against Richardson's son.
 The telephone call had been traced to federal Parliament House where Richardson was then serving as an MP.
 Police did not proceed with a charge of impersonating a police officer as the statute of limitations had expired, and he was eventually acquitted on a charge of attempting to pervert the course of justice.

 Richardson then became a real estate agent with the Morphett Vale branch of Elders Real Estate in South Australia, after a very short period he moved on to Professionals at Hallett Cove.
 He was elected as a councillor with the City of Onkaparinga, topping the poll for the Mid South Coast Ward in the 2010 council elections.

 At the 2014 state election, he contested the seat of Kaurna as an independent and received 9.3% of the vote, finishing fourth out of five candidates.

 Richardson stood again for local government election in the City of Onkaparinga in 2018 but was defeated.

+In 2023 a lawsuit was commenced by AFL footballer Byron Pickett who alleged that while his finances were being managed by Kym Richardson that transactions were benefitting Kym Richardson's family and not Byron Pickett.